cmayer/DeepNNPhylogeny/README.md

 ```
 Where * is DNA or AA <br />
 ** is a name of the substitution model neural network predictor folder  <br />
-*** is a name of the multiplealignments file <br />
+*** is a name of the multiple-sequence-alignment file <br />
-After substituion model prediction it will ask you for an input.
+After substitution model prediction it will ask you for an input.
 You should enter the name of the topology prediction.